-My understanding of yoga expanded when I began to practice in Phoenix under teachers who believe the true practice of yoga isn't how well we execute the pose.
-It's how well we can let ourselves ease into the pose and surrender to the breath and the stillness found there.
+And I've learned from teachers who believe the true practice of yoga isn't how well we execute something but how well we can surrender to the stillness and grace found while doing it.

 "You are the gentlest badass."

 "With your class, I feel my soul STREEEEETCH."